AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 // get the traverser of a tree var traverser = treeData.getTraverser();

-/* get the element displaying
-the information about the tree */ var treeInfo = document.getElementById("treeInfo");
+/* get the element displaying information about the tree */ var treeInfo = document.getElementById("treeInfo");

 // display the names of all data items in the tree